Ladramhaiola/ComPasc/asgn2/README.md

     - [Meeting] Good to separate it

 - If statement:
+    - our IR won't have if statement.
+We will simply have conditional jump and jump
     - lineno, op = , lhs = , op1 = , op2 =

 - Goto Statement: